drunkleen/leenfetch/manual.md

 LeenFetch is optimized for speed, but you can fine-tune it:
 - Disable heavy collectors (package counts, now playing) if you prefer bare minimum output.
 - Keep ASCII art short to reduce terminal scrollback.
-- Monitor configuration parse errors: LeenFetch prints descriptive messages for invalid RON syntax, including line numbers.
+- Monitor configuration parse errors: LeenFetch prints descriptive messages for invalid JSONC syntax, including line numbers.
-- When debugging, temporarily set `package_managers="off"` or `show_terminal_colors=false` to isolate problematic sections.
+- When debugging, temporarily set `package_managers="off"` or remove the `colors` module to isolate problematic sections.

 ---

 ## Troubleshooting

 - **Tool fails to start**: Check terminal output for parse errors.
 The message includes file paths and line numbers.
-- **Missing blocks**: Ensure both the toggle and the corresponding modules entry are present.
+- **Missing blocks**: Make sure the module appears in `modules` and any related flag (like `package_managers`) isn't disabling the data.
 - **Wrong ASCII art**: Verify `ascii_distro` is spelled correctly or set it to `"auto"`.
 - **Incorrect colors**: Terminal themes can override ANSI colors; test in a default theme to confirm.
 - **Package count is zero**: The manager might not be supported on your platform yet.
 Contributions are welcome.